 - Placards and UN numbers

 - ERAPs (Emergency Response Assistance Plans)

 - Packaging and vessel requirements

 - TDG schedules

-People who Workers, Supervisors, lead hands and Managers who have responsibilities handling, offering for transport, or transport dangerous goods need to be trained according to the requirements found in Part 6 of the TDG Regulations, or operate under the direct supervision and be physically accompanied by a trained person who has a valid training certificate.
+People who are workers, supervisors, lead hands and managers of employees who have responsibilities handling, offering for transport, or transport dangerous goods need to be trained according to the requirements found in Part 6 of the TDG Regulations, or operate under the direct supervision and be physically accompanied by a trained person who has a valid training certificate.